sighupio/fury-distribution/docs/schemas/kfddistribution-kfd-v1alpha2.md

 ### Constraints

-**enum**: the value of this property must be equal to one of the following values:
+**enum**: the value of this property must be equal to one of the following string values:

 | Value             |
 |:------------------|